Low Income Housing Tax Credit Program

 Rent does not increase or decrease based on the family’s gross annual income.
 A family’s gross annual income is only used to determine eligibility for the program and, unlike other federal housing programs, allowable deductions are not applied.

 Landlords must subtract any utility allowance when calculating the family’s rent.

 If the AMI increases before your lease expires, your landlord may increase your rent, as provided by the lease.
 However, if the AMI declines, the maximum rent chargeable to your unit does not decrease.

 Utility allowances are determined by HUD each year to help you pay the cost of utilities not included in your rent.

 Utility allowances are based on current rates and average consumption studies, not on your family’s actual consumption.

 Landlords must have good cause to terminate your family’s lease.
 Common examples of “good cause” include nonpayment of rent or serious or repeated violations of the lease.

 Termination notices must be in writing and specifically describe the alleged violation.

-Depending on the violation, families will get 3 to 7 days to correct the problem.
-However, local, state, or federal law may shorten the time to correct the violation or may not allow any opportunity to correct it at all.
+Depending on the violation, families will get 7 to 30 days to correct the problem.
+However, state or federal law may not allow any opportunity to correct it at all.

-When renting from a Low Income Housing Tax Credit property you will not have the right to request an informal grievance hearing to dispute an admission denial or lease termination.
-The only opportunity you will have to contest your lease termination will be in the eviction action that a landlord may file against.
+When renting from a LIHTC property you will not have the right to request an informal grievance hearing to dispute an admission denial or lease termination.
+The only opportunity you will have to contest your lease termination will be in the eviction action that a landlord may file against YOU.
 It will be important for you to file your answer to the eviction.